Big Three (automobile manufacturers): Japan

-The success of the Japanese automakers contributed to their American counterparts falling into a recession in the late 1970s.
-Unions and lobbyists in both North America and Europe put pressure on their government to restrict imports.
-In 1981, Japan agreed to Voluntary Export Restraints in order to preempt protectionism measures that the US may have taken, where it be tariffs or import quotas.
+The success of the Japanese automakers, which specialized primarily in more compact and fuel efficient budget friendly economical vehicles, especially in the aftermath of the energy crisis, contributed to their American counterparts losing market share in the late 1970s due to a lack of comparable vehicles in their respective portfolios of vehicles marketed.
+Unions and lobbyists in both North America and Europe, which was likewise affected, consequently put pressure on their governments to regulate and restrict imports to offset market imbalances at the time.
+In 1981, Japan agreed to Voluntary Export Restraints to preempt protectionism measures that the US may have taken, where it be tariffs or import quotas.

 Consequently, Japanese companies responded by investing heavily in US production facilities, as they were not subject to the VER.
 Unlike the plants of domestic automakers, Japanese plants are non-unionized (save for NUMMI), so they have lower wage expenses and do not face the risk of strikes.
 The VER was lifted in 1994 upon agreement of all members of General Agreement on Tariffs and Trade (GATT).
 Establishing US production facilities was also a significant step in improving public relations, along with philanthropy, lobbying efforts, and sharing technology.
 Europe has still largely maintained its protectionism policies against Japanese cars, though theirs varies considerably.

 Toyota has always been by far Japan's largest automaker, and it recently overtook perennial world leader GM in both production and sales by early 2008.
 As the most aggressive of Japan's companies when it came to expanding into light trucks and luxury vehicles, this proved largely successful.
 Their high-end brand Lexus became the top-selling luxury marque worldwide in 2000, despite being only started up in 1989.
 Consequently, Toyota's stock price has traded at a much higher premium than other automakers.

 Nissan regained its position on second place, financial difficulties in the late 1990s caused it to lose its place to Honda before.
-Nissan is Japan’s second largest automaker and ranks sixth in the world, behind Toyota, GM, Volkswagen, Ford, and Hyundai.
+Nissan is Japan's second largest automaker and was the sixth largest in the world in 2005 and later 2010 to 2017.
 Suzuki, Mazda, and Mitsubishi are in a distant fourth, fifth, and sixth place compared to the Japanese Big Three.

 Toyota, Honda, and Nissan are all in the BusinessWeek magazine's "100 Top Global Brands" by dollar value, as ranked by leading brand consultancy Interbrand.
-The Toyota marque was valued at US$22.67 billion, ranking it ninth among all global brand names - automotive or non-automotive, edging out that of Mercedes-Benz.
+The Toyota marque was valued at US$22.67 billion, ranking it ninth among all global brand names – automotive or non-automotive, edging out that of Mercedes-Benz.
 2010 end of year production figures from the International Organization of Motor Vehicle Manufacturers shows that Toyota holds the number 1 spot, Nissan number 6, and Honda number 7.